 - Cholesterol (butter, eggs, and animal foods): You’ve probably heard the cholesterol fearing messages from the media, urging Americans to lower their intake of cholesterol rich foods.
 But in reality that message is very SILLY, as cholesterol is a RAW MATERIAL for making hormones!

-- Animal sourced vitamin A (liver, eggs, butter, whole milk)
+- Animal sourced vitamin A (eggs, butter, whole milk)

 - T3 thyroid hormone: thyroid hormone controls the speed at which your body converts raw materials into sex hormones (see info-graphic below).